HassanAMZ/PoctionBlog/data/blog/google-analytics/how-to-measure-google-ads-campaigns.md

 blogID: '00027'
 tags: ['Google Analytics', 'Free Course', 'Google Analytics for Beginners']
 draft: true
-summary: Google Analytics goals allow you to link metrics in your reports to specific business objectives.
-This is a fantastic approach to use data to figure out if you're on track to fulfil your company objectives.
+summary: Google Ads is a great tool for promoting your business on Google's web domains.
+To measure the impact of ad campaigns on your business, integrate your Analytics account with Google Ads.
 coverImage: '/static/blog/00027.png'
 embedId: 'null'
 ---

-Google Analytics goals allow you to link metrics in your reports to specific business objectives.
-This is a fantastic approach to use data to figure out if you're on track to fulfil your company objectives.
+Google Ads is a great tool for promoting your business on Google's web domains.
+To measure the impact of ad campaigns on your business, integrate your Analytics account with Google Ads.

 ![Cover Image](/static/blog/00027.png)